saadeghi/daisyui/src/docs2/src/routes/docs/colors.svelte.md

 ## Benefits

 Semantic color names make more sense because when we design interfaces, we don't just use any random color.
-We define a specific color palette with names like `primary`, `secondary`, etc... and we only use thoese specific colors in our interfaces.
+We define a specific color palette with names like `primary`, `secondary`, etc... and we only use those specific colors in our interfaces.
 Also, using semantic color names makes theming easier.
 You wouldn't have to define dark-mode colors for every single element and you wouldn't be limited to only ligh/dark themes. you can have multiple themes available and each theme is just a few lines of CSS variables.

 ## How to use